ensdomains/docs/contract-api-reference/.eth-permanent-registrar/README.md

 By allowing renewal for arbitrarily long periods of time, users can 'lock in' a desirable registration fee.
 Names can be made effectively 'immortal' by renewing for a long period, ensuring that stability of the name can be guaranteed by smart contract.

-Users will interact with this controller for registering domains 7+ characters long, and for renewing any domain.
-After the restriction on name length has been relaxed and an auction has been conducted for initial allocation of shorter names, a revised version of this controller will be deployed, allowing registration of shorter names as well.

-Initially, a single pricing oracle will be deployed, the [StablePriceOracle](https://github.com/ensdomains/ethregistrar/blob/master/contracts/StablePriceOracle.sol).
+Initially, a single pricing oracle was deployed, the [StablePriceOracle](https://github.com/ensdomains/ethregistrar/blob/master/contracts/StablePriceOracle.sol).
 This contract permits its owner to set prices in USD for each permitted name length, and uses a USD:ETH price oracle to convert those prices into Ether at the current rate.
 Users will not have to interact with this oracle directly, as the controller provides functionality to determine pricing for a candidate name registration or renewal.

 ## Discovery